 In Japanese there are several slangs, abbreviations and nicknames, but most of them are polite and respectful.
 To reverse the case, even a way of speaking you (fears) can become an insult in the language.

 San, Kun, Chan

-The Japanese use honorific suffixes after names as a sign of respect, just like Mr or Mrs in Portuguese. but the Japanese always use this, it is disrespectful to leave a suffix after the name.
+The Japanese use honorific suffixes after names as a sign of respect, just like Mr or Mrs in English. but the Japanese always use this, it is disrespectful to let a suffix be used after the name.
 See an article that talks more about these honorary suffixes.

 How are you?

 Japanese people don't usually ask every time they meet someone “ogenki desuka” sometimes a simple greeting is more than enough.